Guymer/fortranlib/tests/README.md

-This directory contains some basic tests to (hopefully) find any simple bugs that I might have introduced.
+This directory contains some basic tests to (hopefully):

+* find any simple bugs that I might have introduced; and
+* demonstrate some simple programming techniques.

 The [compile.sh](compile.sh) script and [run.sh](run.sh) script assume that "gfortran" and "openmpi" are being used.

 ### test01